-KRWG recognizes the RTDNA Code of Ethics.
+KRWG recognizes the NPR Ethics Handbook.
 More information available here.

 For each post here at www.krwg.org, the byline states "News Editor And Partners" or may include the name of the editor who posted the story.
 The editor may use copy from a variety of sources, but is not necessarily the original writer of the material presented online.
 Editors also change copy based on KRWG editorial standards.
 Attribution is provided to official sources and other news organizations, including the Associated Press and material provided to the Associated Press by news outlets.

 KRWG posts "Local Viewpoints" and content from other sources worldwide which are named and assume full responsibility for the content submitted to KRWG.
 The source of this material must be noted in the post.
 We also invite responses to "Local Viewpoints" columns.
 These responses may be: 1) Full commentaries addressing the issue; or 2) A response to particular statements posted at www.krwg.org .
 The responses will also be posted at www.krwg.org, provided that an individual or an organization is willing to assume credit for the response.